Home » Recipes » Summer » Asian Chicken Lettuce Wraps

 Instructions

-• To make the peanut sauce, whisk together peanut butter, soy sauce, lime juice, brown sugar, and ginger in a small bowl.
-Whisk in 2-3 tablespoons water if needed until smooth desired consistency is reached; set in the fridge till ready to eat.
-Re-Whisk right before ready to serve.
+• Make Peanut Sauce: In a small bowl, whisk together peanut butter, soy sauce, lime juice, brown sugar, and ginger.
+Add 2-3 tablespoons of water, if needed, until the desired smooth consistency is reached.
+Set the sauce in the fridge until ready to use, and re-whisk just before serving.

-• First, peel and shred carrots, finely dice shallots, mince garlic, grate ginger and chop cilantro.
+• Prep The Vegetables: Peel and shred the carrots, finely dice the shallots, mince the garlic, grate the ginger and chop the cilantro.

-• Stir in hoisin sauce until heated through, about 1 minute.
+• Stir In Hoisin Sauce: Stir in the hoisin sauce and cook until heated through, about 1 minute.

-• To serve, spoon several tablespoons of the chicken mixture into the center of a lettuce leaf, taco-style, drizzled with peanut sauce.
+• To Serve: Spoon several tablespoons of the chicken mixture into the center of a lettuce leaf, taco-style.
+Drizzle with peanut sauce before serving.

 Hi, I’m Cassandra!